roxsara/roxsara/README.md

 # Hi <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="20px"> I'm Roxana

-## I'm a Data Engineer with experience in SQL, SQL Server (SSIS, SSAS, SSRS), Azure, Python, and Power BI.
-Most of the projects I have worked on have been in the financial sector, and my focus is mostly on data modeling, data warehousing, ETL processes, and analytics.
-Always looking to learn more about anything data related.
+## I am a motivated and ambitious Data Engineer with a solid foundation in Data Warehousing, Data Modelling, ETL processes, and Business Intelligence and a year and a half of hands-on experience.
+Proficient in SQL, SSIS, SSAS, SSRS, and PowerBI and enthusiastic about everything data, I am always looking to learn more.
 ---

 ## My GitHub Stats 💻